American Forensic Association National Speech Tournament

-The American Forensic Association National Speech Tournament (AFA-NST) is an intercollegiate, individual events based forensics tournament held in conjunction with the first Saturday in April, beginning on the prior Friday and continuing through the subsequent Monday.
-In comparison to National Forensic Association Nationals, another prominent college-level individual events national tournament, the AFA-NST has significantly more stringent qualification procedures and a smaller, but more exclusive field of competition.
+The American Forensic Association National Speech Tournament (AFA-NST) is an intercollegiate, individual events-based forensics tournament held in conjunction with the first Saturday in April, beginning on the prior Friday and continuing through the subsequent Monday.
+In comparison to National Forensic Association Championship Tournament, another prominent college-level individual events national tournament, the AFA-NST has significantly more stringent qualification procedures and a smaller, but more exclusive field of competition.
 The AFA-NST represents the culmination of the forensics season for many collegiate speech teams.